zenstackhq/zenstack-docs/docs/reference/runtime-api.md

 Enhancement APIs create wrappers around a Prisma client to add additional behavior.
 These wrappers can be freely combined to fine-tune what behavior to include.

-### withPresets
+### enhance

 #### Description

-Calling `withPresets` is the simplest way to include all essential enhancements offered by ZenStack, including access policies, field validation, field omission, and password hashing.
+Calling `enhance` is the simplest way to include all essential enhancements offered by ZenStack, including access policies, field validation, field omission, and password hashing.
 It's equivalent to calling:

 ```ts
 withOmit(withPassword(withPolicy(prisma, options)));